laetho/metagraf/docs/README.md

 # Acknowledgement

-Kudos goes to my current employer <a href="https://www.norsk-tipping.no">Norsk Tipping AS</a>, for letting me work on this in the open.
+Appreciation goes out to my current employer <a href="https://www.norsk-tipping.no">Norsk Tipping AS</a>, for letting me work on this in the open.